jesperborgstrup/Py-IBLT/README.md

 # Py-IBLT

-A Python implementation of [http://arxiv.org/abs/1101.2245](Invertible Bloom Lookup Tables)
+A Python implementation of [(Invertible Bloom Lookup Tables]http://arxiv.org/abs/1101.2245)

 ## Invertible Bloom Lookup Table
 From the abstract of the paper (2011):